ksu-cs-cc/ksu-cs-cc.github.io/content/3-cc310/10-sets/02-sets-in-code.md

 [slide 20]

 The final operation we will look at is the isSubset operation.
-The isSubset operation checks to see if each object in set1 is also contained in set2.
-If it is, then set1 is a subset of set2.
+The isSubset operation checks to see if each object in set2 is also contained in mySet.
+If it is, then set2 is a subset of mySet.

 Computing the appropriate value is straightforward and follows the same structure as we've seen in most of the operations.
-We use a list iterator to walk through each object in set1.
-This time, however, we check to see if the current object is *not* in set2.
-If it is not, then we return false to indicate that set1 is not a subset of set2.
+We use a list iterator to walk through each object in set2.
+This time, however, we check to see if the current object is *not* in mySet.
+If it is not, then we return false to indicate that set2 is not a subset of mySet.

-If we get to the end of the list and fall out of the loop, we then know that set1 is a subset of set2 and we should return true.
+If we get to the end of the list and fall out of the loop, we then know that set2 is a subset of mySet and we should return true.
 Again, since we call the contains operation, which runs in order N time, within a loop that walks through each element in a set, the isSubset operation runs in order N time.